Mrs. Ledford's Kindergarten Class!

 Also, take time to engage in a conversation with your child each day about things he/she did and learned.
 We have procedures and routines that have been set into place and that need to be discussed and practiced.
 This also helps to remind your child of key skills we learned in class.

 It is imperative that you read aloud to your child nightly.
 Start with one picture book.
 Then, two, or even three.
 Include both fiction (make-believe) and non-fiction (informational) books, magazines, and articles.
 Show your child how to hold the book, and show him/her that you read from left to right.
 Point to (track) the words as you read them.
 Then, ask your child to tell you the events of the story in order (sequencing).
 You can also ask your child to assist you in telling what happended in the Beginning, Middle, and End of the story.
 It might also be helpful to borrow some books on dvd from the East Lee County Library to assist your child.
 Your child should be able to idenitfy characters in a book and the setting of the book.

-BEHAVIOR is so important in first grade.
+BEHAVIOR is so important in Kindergarten.
 Your child is learning to cooperate with others and work independently, as well as in groups.
 During this time, it is normal to have a few mistakes and need reminders.
 Please take the time to discuss appropriate behaviors with your child at home.
 Your child needs to use his/her "words" first to let a peer know when he/she did or said something that was not nice.
 If the behavior persists, then, your child should come to me.
 Most of the time, you will find that your child has the tools to stop disturbances.
-Check your child's story on ClassDojo daily.
+Check your child's binder/planner daily for any notes.
 Be sure to have consistent consequences for both positive and negative behaviors at home.